nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 3. Save the sequence of your last write in memory

 ## About the Author
-SAAAS Architect.
+[Vincent Vermersch](https://www.linkedin.com/in/vincent-vermersch), SAAAS Architect.
 I build digital factories since 2002.
 Mainly for data driven products on marketing and e-commerce industry.
 Event sourcer, event modeler, Wardley mapper and micro phenomenology practitioner.